 The construction method presented on this page should hopefully be quite straight forward.
-You will be taking some standard 9/8 groove patterns and replacing the last three eighth notes with a sixteenth notes style rhythm.
-This could be thought of as a compound time version of our level 1 quarter bar fills covered in Level 0 for 4/4.
-Whilst the fill placement is the same in each example, I have tried to use several different ideas for fill construction.
+You will be taking some standard 9/8 groove patterns and replacing the last six eighth notes with a sixteenth note style rhythm.
+This could be thought of as a compound time version of our level 1 three quarter bar fills covered in Level 0 for 4/4.
+Whilst the fill placement and rhythm is the same in each example, I have tried to use several different ideas for fill construction.
 As usual, use the given ideas as a starting point for creating your own versions of these fills.

 Several examples of this fill construction idea are listed below.
 Remember to experiment with varying and constructing your own fill ideas using this concept.
 At the bottom of the page you will find a list of links to useful lessons, if at any point you find yourself struggling with a part have a look through some of these.

 - Using the 2 minute rule, get all exercises up to a tempo of at least 120bpm.

 - Play a four bar phrase in 9/8 where the fourth contains a fill.
 Repeat this phrase over.